 - She has co- and ghost-written seven cookbooks and spent a few years as an editor for Phaidon Press.

-- Olga is an assignment editor for The Washington Post food section.
+- Olga is an assistant recipes editor for The Washington Post food section.

 About Serious Eats